 Stack the Gifts

-All you need for this fun game is several wrapped packages of various sizes.
+All you need for this game is several wrapped packages of various sizes.
 Try stacking them yourself to make sure the challenge is difficult but possible.
-You can play this game in teams or pairs if you wish.
+Play in teams or pairs if you wish.
 The goal is to see how many gifts kids can stack before the pile topples.
-The highest pile with the most gifts wins this game.
+The tallest stable stack wins.

 Stocking Guessing Game

 Fill a stocking with small toys and Christmas items, for example, a candy cane, bell, small car, or pinecone.
 Let the kids feel the stocking and try to identify the contents.
-The child with the most correct guesses is the winner.
+The child with the most correct guesses wins.

 Pin the Nose on the Snowman

 Use white paper to make the outline of a snowman.
-Provide eyes, a mouth, and a black top hat for your snowman.
-Cut orange-colored “carrot” noses for the kids to attempt to attach to the face of the snowman.
-Adhere a piece of double-sided tape to each nose.
+Provide eyes, a mouth, and a black top hat.
+Cut orange “carrot” noses for the kids to attach to the face.
+Add a piece of double-sided tape to each nose.
+Blindfold players and spin them gently before each turn.

 Candy Cane Hunt

 Hide candy canes and let the kids look for them.
-If you wish, you can also use individually wrapped Christmas candy.
-For added fun, include a few toys.
-Prior to the hunt, let the kids decorate brown sandwich bags with markers and Christmas stickers.
-They can use these bags to take their party treats home.
+You can also use individually wrapped Christmas candy and a few small toys.
+Before the hunt, let the kids decorate brown sandwich bags with markers and Christmas stickers to collect their treats.

 Snow Blower Game

-This simply game works for even the youngest kids.
-All you need is a few cotton balls and a colorful drinking straw for each child.
+This simple game works for even the youngest kids.
+You need a few cotton balls and a colorful drinking straw for each child.
 Draw a finish line on a large piece of paper or tape one on a tabletop.
-The goal is to move a cotton ball across the finish line first by blowing through the straw.
-Older children will enjoy a team version, where you keep points for the winner for paired kids.
-The team with the most points wins.
+The goal is to move a cotton ball across the finish line by blowing through the straw.
+Older children can play in pairs and keep team points.
+The team with the most wins.

 Ringing Bells Memory Game

-A fun version of the kids’ favorite Memory game, use individually wrapped Hershey Kisses candies.
-Adhere dot stickers to the bottom and write matching number pairs with a sharpie or pen on the stickers.
-Kids turn over the candies and try to remember their location so they can make matched pairs.
-The number of candies used is dependent on the age and maturity of the kids playing.
+A fun version of the classic memory game.
+Use individually wrapped Hershey’s Kisses.
+Adhere dot stickers to the bottoms and write matching number pairs on the stickers.
+Kids turn over candies and try to remember their locations to make matched pairs.
+Adjust the total number of candies to fit the age of your group.

 Christmas Musical Chair Games

-• Traditional Musical Chairs.
-Simply add Christmas music and play the traditional game with one missing chair.
-Each time the music stops, the kid without a seat is out.
+- Traditional Musical Chairs.
+Add Christmas music and play with one fewer chair than players.
+When the music stops, the child without a seat is out.

-• Pass the Present.
-While Christmas music is playing, a wrapped gift is passed around the circle.
-When the music stops, whoever is left holding the package is out.
+- Pass the Present.
+While music plays, pass a wrapped gift around the circle.
+When the music stops, whoever holds the package is out.

-• Christmas Ornament Musical Chairs.
-Cut ornament shapes from bright colored construction paper.
-Have the children walk while the music is playing and when the music stops, each must stand on an ornament cutout.
-Whoever cannot find one to stand on is out.
+- Christmas Ornament Musical Chairs.
+Cut ornament shapes from bright construction paper.
+When the music stops, each child must stand on an ornament.
+Whoever can’t find one is out.

-In all three versions, the kid who is left at end of the game is the winner.
+In all versions, the child left at the end is the winner.

 Fun Christmas Games for Kids

-Kid-friendly Christmas games entertain kids at parties and at home during the Christmas holiday.
-Make sure your games are appropriate for the age and maturity level of the kids playing.
-Explain how to play, making sure the kids know and follow the directions and rules.
-You may wish to demonstrate how the game is played for younger children.
-Also, make sure everyone participates.
+Kid-friendly Christmas games entertain at parties and at home.
+Make sure games match the age and maturity level of the kids.
+Explain rules clearly, demonstrate for younger children, and make sure everyone participates.

 Jingle Bell Tossing

-Adhere ten plastic cups in a “bowling pin” triangle on a heavy piece of cardboard with hot glue.
-Provide small jingle bells purchased at the dollar store for kids to toss into the cups.
-For older children, let them play in teams or pairs.
-Whoever gets the most jingle bells in the cup wins.
+Hot-glue ten plastic cups in a bowling-pin triangle on a heavy piece of cardboard.
+Provide small jingle bells to toss into the cups.
+For older children, play in teams or pairs.
+Whoever lands the most bells in cups wins.

 Santa Says

-A variation on the kid’s favorite Simon Says, have an adult serve as Santa for the first round to show the kids how to play.
+A holiday twist on Simon Says.
+Have an adult be Santa for the first round to demonstrate.
 Give directions such as:

 Snowball Relay Race